-- name (str) The name of the operator to register - factory_func (callable) A function with signature (grid: GridBase, kwargs), which takes a grid object and optional keyword arguments and returns an implementation of the given operator.
-This implementation is a function that takes a ndarray of discretized values as arguments and returns the resulting discretized data in a ndarray after applying the operator. - rank_in (int) The rank of the input field for the operator - rank_out (int) The rank of the field that is returned by the operator the number of support points of each axis tuple of int slice (indices)
+- name (str) The name of the operator to register - factory\func (callable) A function with signature (grid: GridBase, \\kwargs), which takes a grid object and optional keyword arguments and returns an implementation of the given operator.
+This implementation is a function that takes a ndarray of discretized values as arguments and returns the resulting discretized data in a ndarray after applying the operator. - rank\in (int) The rank of the input field for the operator - rank\out (int) The rank of the field that is returned by the operator the number of support points of each axis tuple of int indices (list) - Indices indicating the axes that are retained in the subgrid